Skip to main content

 });

-The filename becomes the RPC name — this will be callable at POST /api/fn/createNote.
-Install @pylonsync/functions and @pylonsync/sdk so bun can resolve the imports at runtime:
+The filename becomes the RPC name — this will be callable at POST /api/fn/createNote. pylon init already adds @pylonsync/sdk + @pylonsync/functions to apps/api/package.json.
+If you skipped init or stripped the deps, install them manually:

 5. Run the server